BladeMcCool/ReactResume/README.md

 # Printing notes
 The current layout is intended to be a single page.
 If it is overflowing then the best thing to do is make it fit on one page by adjusting the font size in the css for some of the elements that are used.

-Printing to PDF in modern Chrome seems to work well (2024)
+Printing to PDF in modern Chrome seems to work well (2024), although I believe the output is not text searchable.

 # React simple setup (done with node 21.6.2)